 All employees recognize the magnitude of meeting customers' needs no matter how difficult it may be.
 "Embrace the Suck" becomes BOCA's motto when challenged to deliver the level of service customers have grown accustomed to.

 When calling on BOCA, customers will experience high-level communication throughout all stages of a project.
-This includes alerts via text message when a scheduled machine is confirmed or has been modified.
+This includes alerts via text message when a scheduled machine is confirmed as well as work completed quantity reports.

 Policy that focuses on protocol and teamwork illustrates the importance of workplace safety for all BOCA employees.
 BOCA's program is designed to not only protect employees but also support the efforts of its customers with the goal of elevating the level of safety on all projects.